 Our NEOs may participate in our defined contribution 401(k) plan, a tax-qualified retirement savings plan.
-The Internal Revenue Code of 1986, as amended (Code), limits the contributions NEOs can make to the 401(k) plan.
-Between January 1, 2016 and June 30, 2016, we made nondiscretionary matching cash contributions equal to 50% of participant contributions up to a maximum employer contribution of 1% of a participant's eligible salary or wages.
-As of July 1, 2016, we make nondiscretionary matching cash contributions equal to 50% of participant contributions up to a maximum employer contribution of 2% of a participant's eligible salary or wages.
+The Tax Code limits the contributions NEOs and other highly-compensated employees can make to the 401(k) plan.
+Between January 1, 2017 and June 30, 2017, we made nondiscretionary matching cash contributions equal to 50% of participant contributions up to a maximum employer contribution of 2% of a participant's eligible salary or wages.
+As of July 1, 2017, we make nondiscretionary matching cash contributions equal to 50% of participant contributions up to a maximum employer contribution of 3% of a participant's eligible salary or wages.

 We sponsor two qualified defined benefit pension plans for employees of our Company and certain participating subsidiaries who commenced employment prior to January 1, 2004.
 We froze benefit accruals under these plans on July 1, 2008.
 Messrs.
-Welch and Hawkins participate in the Yellow Corporation Pension Plan based upon their service prior to that date.
-See Pension Benefits for a discussion of these qualified pension plans.
+Welch and Hawkins participate in the Yellow Corporation Pension Plan, and Mr. Moshier participates in the Roadway Pension Plan, based upon their service prior to that date.
+See Executive Compensation-Pension Benefits for a discussion of these qualified pension plans.